SoftwareDesignLab/ArCode/README.md

 ```
 -Xms512M -Xmx512M
 ```
+While running the tool, there might be some WARNING longs in the console.
+As long as you are not receiving SEVERE, ERROR, or Exception messages you should be fine.

 After running ArCode, four folders in training as well as testing projects' directories will be created.
 * *GRAAMsDotGraph:* Contains generated GRAAMs for each project in the format of [dot graph](https://en.wikipedia.org/wiki/DOT_(graph_description_language)).
 To visualize each GRAAM, you can use a dot graph visualizer tool.
 For instance, one can copy-paste content of a file in *GRAAMsDotGraph* folder in the textbox area in [Webgraphviz](http://www.webgraphviz.com/) website and click the "Generate Graph" button.
 * *PAUGsDotGraph:* Contains generated Primary API Usage Graphs for each project in the format of [dot graph](https://en.wikipedia.org/wiki/DOT_(graph_description_language)).
 To visualize each Primary API Usage Graph, you can use a dot graph visualizer tool as mentioned before.